thanhnamit/ntn-blog/content/post/2021-01-20-opentelemetry-observability-part2.markdown

 ### Counter

-The Counter can be used when it is meaningful to record the sum of a metric at a point in time.
-This instrument has the following characteristics:
+To be used when it is meaningful to record the sum of a metric at a point in time.
+In case of counting total bytes processed by an endpoint, this instrument has the following characteristics:

 - Synchronous: the size of a request is captured immediately during execution.
 - Adding (measurement): only a single value (total of bytes) makes sense.
 - Monotonic: the total of bytes is only increasing.

-For example, this function counts sum of all request size of a particular endpoint.
 ```go
 func recordRequestSize(meter metric.Meter, r *http.Request, req core.ShortenURLRequest, label *label.KeyValue) {
 	counter := metric.Must(meter).NewInt64Counter("api-shortenit-v1.create-alias.request-size.total")